rozx/kindlelight/README.md

 a light novel site for kindle.
 source: wenku8.

+## V0.3
++ Added loacl file check
++ Added download and convert at when new book was inserted.
++ Fixed the coverting error when cover is not found.
++ More minor bugs fixed.

 ## V0.2c
 + Updated all plugins and urls.
 + Fixed: Converter bug: error when title is too long